-This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments and the position with regard to potential tax charges.
+This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments and the position with regard to potential tax charges which may be levied against the Scheme should it be deemed that any unauthorised payments to members occurred.
+Further information on the investments has been provided in Dalriada's Announcements to members.

 The Scheme has not made any financial transactions in the period.
-However, going forward, any Financial Transactions the Scheme does make will be, in the main, in relation to costs.
+The financial transactions the Scheme does make are, in the main, in relation to costs.

-Given its inability to carry out routine administrative actions, unsurprisingly, over the reporting period, there have been no material administration service issues which need to be reported here by Dalriada.
+Unsurprisingly, Dalriada has been unable to carry out routine administrative actions for the Scheme over the reporting period.
+Therefore, there have been no material administration service issues which need to be reported here.

-Notwithstanding this, Dalriada, as a professional Independent Trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
-Dalriada's administration processes are independently audited and accredited under AAF 01/06 and AAF 02/07.
+Notwithstanding this, Dalriada, as a professional independent trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
+Dalriada's administrations processes are independently audited and accredited under AAF 01/06 and AAF 02/07.